When getting a better job depends on your diploma, you’ll be looking for the fastest way to get a GED®.

 When you are done with repeating Math topics, take a GED Ready test again.
 If you score into a green zone, take a real GED test.

 Altogether, you should be able to get your GED within a few short weeks.
-However, as said at the beginning, you need to have good reading skills and have some knowledge of math.
+However, as said in the beginning, you need to have good reading skills and have some knowledge of math.

 Cherry Picking Method